-As mentioned several times at Marketing Week Live, when you personalise the customer experience with smart and relevant content, you’re creating value for your audience, and for you too.
+When you personalise the customer experience with smart relevant content, you’re creating value for your audience and delivering better experiences.

 Building trust earlier in the journey

-Star rating is the number one factor used by consumers to judge a business, making reviews a powerful tool to convert visitors into customers and to reduce customer hesitation.
+Today, consumers are relying more on online reviews than they have in the past 2 years, making feedback a powerful tool to convert visitors into customers and to reduce customer hesitation.

-By deciding to manage your online reputation, you’re more likely to collect great customer insights, and therefore improve your visitor’s experience in the long run.
+By agreeing to manage your online reputation, you’re likely to collect consumer insights, identify areas of development, and improve your visitors’ experience in the long run.